ojdon/MailGrid/README.md

 # Using the package

-You can use the MailGrid by creating your HTML in the `./src/html/` directory and your LESS/SCSS in the `./src/less` or `./src/scss/` directory.
+You can use the MailGrid by creating your HTML in the `./src/html/` directory and your LESS in the `./src/less` directory.

 ## Compile Templates
-Running `gulp` from the terminal will build the new HTML email template into the `./output/` directory and the proceed to watch `./src/html/` and `./src/less/` or`./src/scss/` for any updates.
+Running `gulp` from the terminal will build the new HTML email template into the `./output/` directory and the proceed to watch `./src/html/` and `./src/less/` for any updates.

 The gulpfile has browsersync built in and will reload on any HTML or CSS edit, allowing you to focus on your code.